- No need to visit a doctor

 What is Syphilis?

-Syphilis is a serious bacterial infection.
+Syphilis is a serious bacterial infection that can be detected with an RPR Syphilis lab test.
 It is usually passed from one person to another by sexual contact.
 If it is not treated, Syphilis can lead to permanent brain, nerve, and tissue damage.

 How Does Syphilis Occur?